Tap Water: Quality and Safety

 The Federal Office for Food Safety and Veterinary Affairs (FSVO) had only recently classified the breakdown products of this fungicide as “probably carcinogenic.”
 As a result, water had not previously been tested for this substance.
 Naturally, similar situations could occur with other water ingredients.
 Generally, however, you can safely drink tap water in Switzerland without concern.

-Tap water is a natural product, and its ingredients largely depend on the raw water source.
+Tap water is a natural product, and its composition depends largely on the raw water source.
 For this reason, regions supplying raw water for drinking water treatment focus heavily on groundwater and water protection.
-Legally, the regulations on water quality are nationally standardized.
-However, Switzerland aligns itself with EU guidelines.
+Legally, the regulations on water quality are standardized nationwide, although Switzerland aligns itself with EU guidelines.

 - Ordinance of the FDHA on Drinking Water and Water in Public Baths and Shower Facilities (TBDV)